Matt McGrattan, Head of Digital Library Solutions, Digirati.

 - Each catalogue should be available online using the IIIF Image and Presentation APIs.
 See https://iiif.io for details.

-- Each catalague should have searchable full text.
+- Each catalogue should have searchable full text.

 - Exhibitors should be identified in the catalogue text and linked back, via hot-links on the images, to a searchable Index on the main Chronicle250 site.

-- Index entries for a given Exhibitor should link to all occurences of that artist in the corpus of Exhibition catalogues.
+- Index entries for a given Exhibitor should link to all occurrences of that artist in the corpus of Exhibition catalogues.